 - Patients must be able to tolerate oral medications and not have gastrointestinal illnesses that would preclude absorption of cediranib or olaparib

-- Adequately controlled thyroid function, with no symptoms of thyroid dysfunction and thyroid stimulating hormone (TSH) within normal limits
+- Adequately controlled thyroid function defined by free T4 within normal range, with no symptoms of thyroid dysfunction

 - Prior treatment with anthracyclines